MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 1. In the **Detached Elements** tool, click the **Get Detached Elements** (![The Get Detached Elements icon](./dom-leaks-images/get-detached-elements-icon.png)) button.

-   The detached elements that can't be garbage-collected are displayed:
+   The detached DOM elements that can't be garbage-collected are displayed:

    ![The Get Detached Elements button](./dom-leaks-images/get-detached-elements.png)